A Game of Thrones (card game): Event cards

 Event cards represent special actions or happenings from the A Song of Ice and Fire novels that can be used in the course of the game.
 Certain events may be restricted so that they may only be played by a specific House, and some may only affect cards of a particular House affiliation.
 Event cards generally have a play restriction or a cost of some type which may be paid in influence, gold, or possibly by modifying the game state of one or more characters, locations, attachments or house card.

 Attributes of an Event card consist of a name across the top that may be preceded by a black flag if the event is unique and/or an infinity symbol if the event is endless, artwork depicting the event in the top half of the card, and a text box in the lower half of the card.

 Within the textbox may be traits, keywords, but primarily will be one or more game effects, and flavour text from the novels.
 Traits are bold and italicized words at the top of the textbox, and usually represent specific types of events such as Small Council.
 They have no game function themselves, but instead are used to group events together in order for other game effects to be used by or against varied groups of events.
 Keywords are game mechanics defined in the rules that affect that event, such as Deathbound directing a used event to the dead pile instead of the normal discard pile.

 Rules

-Deck building
+Deck construction

 Each player participating in an A Game of Thrones game uses two decks: 1) a 7 card plot deck and 2) a 60+ (40+ for draft) card draw deck of characters, attachments, locations, and events.
 During play the draw deck cards will often end up in other game play areas including the discard pile (cards discarded from play) and the dead pile (cards that were killed or are marked with the Deathbound keyword).
 Typically, players are only allowed three copies of any particular card (as determined by the card name, regardless of card type or game text similarity) in their draw deck, and only one copy of any particular card, by name, in their plot deck, but these restrictions can be modified by some other cards, such as the Twins agenda.